Conference: “The Smart Home: Why and How?”

-First evening of the 2019 series "Thursday Lectures" at the Montpellier Institute of Botany, 163 Rue Auguste Broussonnet, Montpellier.
+The first event of the 2019 “Thursday Lectures” series at the Montpellier Institute of Botany, 163 Rue Auguste Broussonnet, Montpellier.

 Free admission.